-Michael Apted, director of ‘Up’ doc series, dies at 79
+Michael Apted, director of ‘Up’ documentary series, dies

-Michael Apted, the acclaimed British director of the “Up” documentaries series and films as diverse as the Loretta Lynn biopic “Coal Miner’s Daughter” and the James Bond film “The World Is Not Enough,” has died.
+Michael Apted, the acclaimed British director of the “Up” documentary series and films as diverse as the Loretta Lynn biopic “Coal Miner’s Daughter” and the James Bond film “The World Is Not Enough,” has died.
 He was 79.

 A representative for the Directors Guild of America said his family informed the organization that he passed Thursday night.
 No cause was given.